juliareguera/Bookly-customer-support/README.md

 - *"I'd like to return ORD-1001 — wrong item."*
 - *"What are your shipping rates to Canada?"*
 - *"Can you reset the password for alice@example.com?"*

+ Agent Inspector: A real-time debug panel (visible on desktop) that shows exactly what the agent is doing on every turn.
+For each message, it displays the classified topic (Order Management, Returns & Refunds, Shipping, Policy, or Account), the scoping instruction from the system prompt that governed the response, and each tool call made — numbered, with its description, inputs, and raw result.
+Token usage (input / output) is shown per turn.
+The system prompt is always visible at the top for full transparency into the agent's configuration.

 The mock database includes two customers and three orders: